-How to switch hosts without having any down time.
+How to transfer web hosting without experiencing any down time.

 - At this point, you should have hosting accounts with two hosting providers (the old and the new one).
 You will now migrate your entire site from the old host to the new one.
+Switching web hosts has to be done carefully.
 This can be done by connecting to the old host's FTP and downloading all your files, and then by connecting to the new host's FTP and uploading all your files (maintain the same file and folder structure).
-If you choose to make HostGator your new host, we may transfer your entire site over free of charge!

 - You must also backup any databases on the old host (contact the old host for instructions) and upload the backup files to the new host via FTP.
 You must then restore your databases from those backup files; this can be done via SSH or cPanel's phpMyAdmin.
 Emails do not normally transfer, but you can archive your emails from the old host.
 You can accomplish this by making a POP3 connection to each email address; this way all the old emails are downloaded to your local computer.
 The new host will not have those old emails, but the new host will be able to get new emails.

-- If you choose to make HostGator your new host, we may transfer your entire site (files and databases) over free of charge!
+- If you choose to move web hosting services to HostGator, we may transfer your entire site (files and databases) over free of charge!
 If your old host used cPanel, we may be able to transfer emails as well.

 - After you have all your files on both hosting accounts, it is time to change your domain name's DNS.
 Your new host will provide you with the correct name servers (DNS).
 You may need to contact the new host to find out what DNS settings you will use for your domain name.